The Chameleon Oil Pattern

 As with any oil pattern, as the oil breaks down and carries farther down the lane, you could even change to a straight ball if you have one.
 If you bowl the same oil pattern in one bowling center and then go to another center and play the same pattern, it can vary slightly depending on the lane oiling machine.

 As always, let your ball be your guide and make notes for yourself when bowling on these different patterns as to what is happening and what adjustments you are making because it can be confusing, especially if you're a new bowler.

 Do try bowling in some tournaments when your confidence is good because that will help you to really improve on these different oil patterns.
-Don't be fearful, everyone who is a great bowler all had to start out somewhere and they improved by bowling in different centers practicing and participating in these tournaments to get a lot of experience on several types of lane conditions.
-How will know your full potential unless you push yourself outside of the normal comfort zone we all have?
+Don't be fearful, everyone who is a great bowler all had to start out somewhere, and they improved by bowling in different centers practicing and participating in these tournaments to get a lot of experience on several types of lane conditions.
+How will you know your full potential unless you push yourself outside of your normal comfort zone?

 Join me back here again next week when I'll be discussing "Understanding the Mental Game of Bowling"-Part 1

 Good Luck and High Scoring!!!